 - 3.1 All staff, supply staff, volunteers, visitors, governors and contractors understand safeguarding children is everyone's responsibility.
-Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Gitta Streete (Designated Safeguarding Lead) or, in their absence, to Alison Tolmie (Deputy DSL) using the systems and processes our school has designed for this purpose.
-In the absence of either of the above, the concerns should be brought to the attention of the most senior member of staff on site.
-Staff understand that if there is an immediate risk of harm then the police or First Response will be called directly and the DSL will be updated at the earliest opportunity. - 3.2 Staff must maintain a good working knowledge of the Buckinghamshire Continuum of Need and any updates, and how it should be used to inform decision making regarding a referral to First Response. - 3.3 Staff have the skills, knowledge and understanding to keep both looked after children and previously looked after children safe.
+Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Nicky Waugh (Designated Safeguarding Lead), Amy Douglas (Designated Safeguarding Lead) or, in their absence, to Alison Tolmie (Deputy DSL) using the systems and processes our school has designed for this purpose.
+In the absence of either of the above, the concerns should be brought to the attention of the most senior member of staff on site. - Staff must maintain a good working knowledge of the Buckinghamshire Continuum of 3.2 Need and any updates, and how it should be used to inform decision making regarding a referral to First Response.

+3.3 Staff must have the skills, knowledge and understanding to keep both looked after children and previously looked after children safe.